Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 	- can move in all directions
 8. King
 	- can move in all directions, but only one space at a time
-	- castling handled ~~in Game~~ (castling now handled in Rook, King, and APiece)
+	- castling handled ~~in Game~~ (castling now handled in ~~Rook,~~ King, and APiece)

 # Intended pacing:

 Robinson:
 1. Logic
-   - Checkmate logic and execution
+   - Checkmate/stalemate logic and execution
+	 		- Pieces unable to eat King
    - Highlight

 2. Board Setup
-   - ~~Setup a 8 by 8 board as a 2D array~~
+   - ~~Setup a 8 by 8 board as a 2D array~~ (maddie stole it)
    - Import all images
-   - Place all images of pieces in starting positions on the board
-   - ~~Work on abstract Piece class~~
+   - ~~Work on abstract Piece class~~ (mostly maddie)
+	 - History bar

 3. Pawn
    - One space forward
    - Two spaces on first move
+	 - Can't move backwards
    - Diagonal capture
-   - En passant
+   - ~~En passant~~ (robby gave up :( sharing now!!!)
-   - Pawn Promotion
+   - Pawn promotion to Queen

 4. Knight
    - L shaped movement and capture
    - Can jump over pieces

 5. Bishop
-   - Diagonal Movement and capture
+   - Diagonal movement and capture

 Maddie:
 1. Logic
    - Work on check ~~and checkmate logic~~ (gave it to robby)
-   - Check for legal and illegal moves
+   - ~~Check for legal and illegal moves~~ (we both did this in our own respective classes)
-   - Castling
+   - Castling (in King and APiece class)
+	 - Mouse-click moving

-2. Board
+2. Board Setup
-   - Setup a 8 by 8 board as a 2D array
+   - Setup a checkered 8 by 8 board as a 2D array
-   - Put correct pieces in the array
+   - Put the correct pieces in the array so they display properly
    - Move execution/player turns

-3. Piece
+3. APiece
-   - Write abstract methods
+   - Abstract/base methods (robby helped a little)

 4. Rook
    - Horizontal and vertical movement and capture